mwlon/pcodec/pco/README.md

 ## Important API Notes

 * In some places, pco methods accept a destination (either W: Write or &mut [T: NumberLike]).
-If pco returns an error, the pco struct's state should be unaffected, but the destination may have been modified.
+If pco returns an error, it is possible both the destination and the struct have been modified.
 * Pco will always try to process all numbers, and it will fail if insufficient bytes are available.
 For instance, during decompression pco will try to fill the entire `&mut [T]` passed in, returning an insufficient data error if the `&[u8]` passed in is not long enough.